Election 2020: All you need to know about cannabis legalization on the ballot

 How do I vote?

-- Use Headcount’s Cannabis Voter Project to help you register to vote.
+- Use Headcount’s Cannabis Voter Project to register to vote.

 - Voter registration deadlines vary by state, and voting method.
 Do not delay.

 What am I voting on?

-The next President of the United States.
+The next president of the United States.
 Also drug legalization measures in 7 states; 33 US Senate seats; all 435 seats in the House of Representatives; 11 state governors; thousands of state senators and representatives; and many local city and county council races.

 Which 6 states are voting on legalization measures on Nov.
 3?

 Four states are voting on adult-use (recreational) cannabis legalization: Arizona, Montana, New Jersey, and South Dakota.